 Mix and match

-There are pros and cons to each option with none offering the perfect solution, but thankfully the pension freedoms don’t require you to make an either/or choice.
+There are pros and cons to each option, with none offering the perfect solution.
+Thankfully, you don’t need to make an either/or choice.
 Instead, you can use a combination of strategies to strike the right balance of flexibility and security for you.

 Sean McCann, technical advice manager at insurance firm NFU Mutual, says: “People think they need to stay invested or buy an annuity, but you can mix and match.
 I might, for example, buy a small annuity and leave the rest invested if I am carrying on working part-time.”